 Integration Solution Aggregates HL7 ORU Alerts for Large Regional Hospital

-As with other regional hospital medical centers in the country, this not-for-profit has to carefully evaluate technology before allocating precious dollars towards it.
+As with other regional hospital medical centers in the country, this not-for-profit must carefully evaluate technology before allocating precious dollars towards it.
 It looked for a technology solution partner to make the most of its lean IT resources and address critical workflow as well as integration issues.
 Lab result alerts from the hospital’s LIS were a persistent pain point for providers – inundating physicians to the point where the alerts were no longer meaningful or manageable.

 A tsunami of complaints from the providers was overwhelming the hospital’s lab and IT.
 Physician burnout was also a concern.
 A way to consolidate these results into one report was desperately needed – now!
 The client turned to PilotFish to fix this acute problem and a long list of other integration challenges.
 Discover how PilotFish’s HL7 Interface Engine was leveraged to solve this immediate HL7 ORU challenge and position the lab for further CPOE implementations and hospital expansion.

 The client is a large award-winning regional hospital medical center, offering the most comprehensive primary, specialty and subspecialty care in the region.
 It offers full services for medical, surgical, obstetric, pediatric and critical care patients.
 A full suite of technical and professional services meets population healthcare needs for inpatient, outpatient and emergency care.
 This hospital medical center also supports outpatient practice sites on its large campus.
 Established physician practices are affiliated for cardiology, family medicine, general surgery, otolaryngology and more.
 The hospital health system includes campus and satellite ambulatory and inpatient centers and units – such as the women’s diagnostic center, advanced wound center, hepatology clinic, inpatient rehabilitation unit, outpatient rehabilitation center and inpatient/outpatient behavioral health services.
-As a not-for-profit hospital medical center, all of its profits are committed to investments in upgrading facilities, expanding technology and continuous improvement of operations.
+As a not-for-profit hospital medical center, all its profits are committed to investments in upgrading facilities, expanding technology and continuous improvement of operations.

 According to the CDC, 14 billion lab tests are ordered annually and 70% of medical decisions depend on laboratory results.
 Needless to say, reporting lab test results efficiently to providers is a critical workflow for patient care.

 HL7 ORU RO1 results reporting required an immediate make-over before the switchover to computerized provider physician order entry (CPOE).
-What the client needed fast was for all medical lab results under one order to be sent together on a single result message to the provider for acknowledgment.
+What the client needed quickly was for all medical lab results under one order to be sent together on a single result message to the provider for acknowledgment.

 The challenge was that the hospital’s LIS-to-EMR system sent a separate HL7 ORU RO1 result message for each result exactly at the same time that it is resulted.
 The complexity comes from the fact that some components of the test result are available hours before others, even when they are part of one orderable test.
 This ended up with a provider clinic EMR receiving a huge number of different result alerts for each provider – whether part of a single order or not.
 Considering how many tests physicians order at one time for each patient and the number of patient tests going through the lab in a given day, physicians were being overwhelmed.